 OECD Home › Trade › By Date

-The OECD, World Trade Organisation and the UN’s Conference of Trade and Development have called on the leaders of the G20 countries to make a stronger commitment to open trade and investment as the global economy begins its recovery from the crisis.
+The OECD, World Trade Organization and the UN’s Conference on Trade and Development have called on the leaders of the G20 countries to resist protectionism or the prospects for economic recovery may be wiped out.

 With billions more people to feed, world food production will have to rise by nearly 50 % in the next 20 years.
 The farming sector will also be faced with diminishing land and water resources and the impact of climate change.

 English, , 121kb

 Quarterly Growth in Merchandise Trade, Q3 2009

 The 2009 edition of STAN Indicators is available.
 It gathers a wide range of annual indicators for 1970-2008, drawn from STAN for Structural Analysis , STAN Bilateral Trade Database (BTD) and STAN A

 This paper shows that the most common objectives of aid for trade projects have a strong economic underpinning and sets forth strategies to identify the most binding constraints to trade expansion.